bcgov/devhub-app-web/docs/blog/devhub.md

 #### When There's a Problem With Devhub

-You can raise an issue within the Devhub Repository by visiting https://github.com/bcgov/devhub-app-web/issues
+You can raise an issue within the [Devhub Repository](https://github.com/bcgov/devhub-app-web/issues)